Remote Control (Kanye West song): Background

 In April 2021, music producer Digital Nas was invited to work with West in Los Angeles after West had heard some of his songs through Mowalola Ogunlesi, who is the design director for West's Yeezy Gap collaboration.
 Digital Nas gave West a folder of 150 beats, of which West freestyled over approximately 60 of them.
 Out of those 60 that made the album was two – "Junya" and "Remote Control", with four of them originally expected to make the track listing.
 Talking about the songs, Digital Nas said: "That sound was so mantra-like.
 It was just simple.
 It was like a feeling.
 [Ye and I] call it monk music".

 Young Thug's feature on the track came about after warning West that their friendship would come to an end if he was not to be included on the album, saying "I just hit Kanye like, 'Bro, if I ain't on the album, we are not speaking".
 Young Thug clarified that his contribution to the song was not inspired or instructed by West.

-Soulja Boy originally recorded a verse for the track, although he was not included on the final version of the song.
+American rapper Soulja Boy originally recorded a verse for the track, although he was not included on the final version of the song.
 Following the album's release, Soulja Boy shared a snippet of his verse on Instagram, with the caption of the post saying "Fuck Kanye".
 Soulja Boy expressed distaste towards West secretly taking his verse off, posting a series of tweets aimed at West, saying that "if he didn’t like the verse he should have said that".
 On November 5, 2021, in an interview with N.O.R.E. on Drink Champs, West said that he believed that Soulja Boy is one of the top 5 most influential artists, and when asked why he was taken off Donda, West joked "You ain't hear that verse?".
 N.O.R.E. asked "The verse wasn't good?", and West followed up with "Nah, I'll tell you what though, Soulja Boy is the future, Future the future...".
 Soulja Boy responded to the interview, saying that West's words on Drink Champs stunned him and claimed that West had praised his verse in person.